alicehorsey/terminal-pokemon-game/README.md

 # terminal-pokemon-game
-An Object Oriented Programming project to create an pokemon battle game which can be played in the terminal.
+An Object-oriented Programming project using Javascript to create a pokemon battle game which can be played in the terminal.